Connect with others who understand.

 • Damage to the intestines or other parts of the gastrointestinal tract

-Many types of inflammatory arthritis — including PsA, reactive arthritis, and ankylosing spondylitis — have been linked to IBD.
-Research shows that people with PsA, psoriasis, and spondyloarthritis have as much as a four-fold increased risk of developing IBD compared to those without the conditions.
-The more severe your PsA, the higher your risk for developing IBD.
+Many types of inflammatory arthritis — including PsA, reactive arthritis, and ankylosing spondylitis — are more common in people with IBD.
+Research shows that people with PsA, psoriasis, and ankylosing spondylitis can have as much as a four-fold increased risk of developing IBD compared to those without the conditions.
+The more severe your PsA, the higher your risk of developing IBD.

 Chronic Obstructive Pulmonary Disease

 Chronic obstructive pulmonary disease (COPD) is a lung disease caused by inflammation in the lungs and airways.
 Symptoms include difficulty breathing, coughing, and wheezing.
-While the most common cause of COPD is smoking, inflammation from rheumatic diseases may also trigger it.
+While the most common cause of COPD is smoking, inflammation from rheumatic diseases can also contribute to its development.

-Research shows that people with PsA are at a higher risk for developing COPD compared to the general population.
+People with PsA have a higher risk of developing COPD compared to the general population.
 Researchers found that 11.5 percent of people with early PsA and 9.4 percent of people who have had PsA for more than two years had COPD.

 Uveitis

 Uveitis is a type of inflammation found in the eye that affects the middle layer of tissue, known as the uvea.
-Symptoms of uveitis can develop suddenly and quickly get worse; if you develop any of these symptoms, contact a health care professional immediately:
+Uveitis symptoms can develop suddenly and quickly get worse.
+If you experience any of these symptoms, contact a health care provider immediately:

 • Eye pain and redness